2025 Solar Incentives Guide for Racine, WI - Tax Credits & Rebates

 • Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
 Property tax exemptions let you ignore the value that your solar panels add when calculating how much property tax you need to pay on your house.

 • Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have in place a net metering agreement with your Racine utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.
+If you have in place a net metering agreement with your Racine utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other areas you might get refunded a percentage of the value.

 Best for Leasing